cisagov/ScubaGear/Testing/Readme.md

 ```
 .\Testing\Functional\SmokeTest\UpdateSelenium.ps1
 ```
 Sometimes the UpdateSelenium script has a problem getting rid of an older chromedriver.exe, even if you think you have killed any running processes named 'chromedriver.exe'.
-You might receive the error "Cannot remove item.
-Access to the path ...\chromedriver.exe is denied", as in the screenshot above.
-In that case you should follow the steps below:
+You might receive the error `Cannot remove item.
+Access to the path ...\chromedriver.exe is denied`, as shown in the screenshot above.
+In that case, you should follow the steps below:

 - Open the path shown in the error message in Explorer (e.g. 'C:\Users\tkolovos\Documents\WindowsPowerShell\Modules\Selenium\3.0.1\assemblies')
 - Rename the file to chromedriver.exe.bak